pdscomp/arsc_remote/README.md

         kinit user@DOMAIN.TLD

-    Enter in your password, use the SecurID, etc. This gives you a krb5 ticket with the ARSC system for xty minutes.
+    Enter in your password, use the SecurID, etc. This gives you a krb5 ticket with the ARSC system for Xty minutes.

     c.
 You're almost there!
         ssh user@pc.domain.tld

-    d. (optional) If you're ever wondering about your ticket status, use **klist**.
+    d. *(optional)* If you're ever wondering about your ticket status, use **klist**.
+I didn't actually find it that useful, though.